 Prepare for careers in water resource management.
 The water resources concentration of the environmental science and sustainability degree at UM offers unique opportunities to gain hands-on experience and interact with water managers to address complex environmental challenges.

-This program takes you into the mountains, rivers and valleys of western Montana to engage in field-based research and real-world learning that will help you stand out in the job market when you graduate.
-You’ll also have meaningful opportunities to work with our internationally-renowned, award-winning faculty members who are recognized for their outstanding teaching as well as their cutting-edge research in environment science and sustainability.
+This program takes you into the mountains, rivers, and valleys of western Montana to engage in field-based research and real-world learning that will help you stand out in the job market when you graduate.
+You’ll also have meaningful opportunities to work with our internationally-renowned, award-winning faculty members who are recognized for their outstanding teaching as well as their cutting-edge research in environmental science and sustainability.

 of Franke College graduates are employed or in graduate school